 When you submit a Free Application for Federal Student Aid (FAFSA), you are automatically considered for government need-based grants.
-Grant programs provide free money to eligible HCTC students who maintain satisfactory academic progress.
+Grant programs provide money to eligible HCTC students who maintain satisfactory academic progress.
 The following are the most widely used grant programs by HCTC students:

 If you are interested in a work-study position, you must visit the Financial Aid Office at the Hazard or Lees College Campus to begin the process.
 Your Federal College Work-Study wages will be at least the current federal minimum wage.
 Your total Federal College award depends on when you apply, your level of need, and the program funding level for the academic year.

-For more information about Federal Work-Study opportunities, please contact Sandy Campbell at (606) 487-3646.
+If you are interested in a work-study position or would like more information about Federal Work-Study opportunities, please contact Sandy Campbell at (606) 487-3646.

 You must first complete the Free Application for Federal Student Aid (FAFSA) and elect that you are interested in receiving a student loan.
 Once your financial aid file is complete with HCTC you will be offered a loan for the semester in which you are enrolled.
 At that time it is your responsibility to accept the offer on your Student PeopleSoft Account.
 Upon accepting your Direct Loan, you must visit www.studentloans.gov and complete both of the following before your loan will completely process: